 Georgetown University is a 501(c)3 charitable educational organization, and as such, all noncash contributions are tax deductible.
 For specific details on tax regulations governing charitable contributions, consult IRS Publication 526.
 As stated in this document, to claim gifts valued over $5,000, the donor must obtain a third party appraisal.
 While the Library will acknowledge gifts in the form of an official letter, for ethical reasons we are not permitted to provide an appraisal.
 In most cases we can recommend appraisers in the area, or you may wish to consult the following websites: American Society of Appraisers Appraisers Association of America, Inc. International Society of Appraisers.

 Regarding gifts of general and circulating materials please contact William C. Olsen, Gifts Librarian.

-Regarding gifts of rare books/manuscripts/primary source materials please contact John Buchtel, Head, Special Collections Research Center.
+Regarding gifts of rare books/manuscripts/primary source materials please contact John Buchtel, Head, Booth Family Center for Special Collections.